Wondering how to choose a wedding theme? Read on!

 That’s not what a theme for your big day HAS to mean.

-How to pick a wedding theme that suits you
+How to choose a wedding theme that suits you

 Your “theme” should reflect how you want yourselves and your guests to FEEL on the day.